wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 1. You'll see what I call the "bouncer" page ensures that only <strong>organizational</strong> emails (work or school account) use Fabric.
 Your personal gmail or outlook.com account is no good here.
 Wow.

-   REMEMBER: You must setup Azure subscriptions using your work or school account, not your personal account.
+   "You can't sign in here with a personal account.
+Use your work or school account instead."

-   This is why you setup different browser profiles for different accounts.
+   This is why you setup a <a href="#Browser+Profile">browser profiles</a> for each email account.
 Click the profile icon at the top right of the browser window to switch between profiles.

    If you have a license, you'll see the fabric-landing-711x400.jpeg landing page, which lists the Fabric components you have access to.